 It all comes from the same plant.
-Perhaps because of the thousands of different varieties of teas available it can seem a little confusing.
+Perhaps because of the thousands of different types of teas available it can seem a little confusing.
 It's not particularly confusing but it must be said that if you did decide to make a study of tea then you could be studying for a very, very long time.
 I suppose it depends on how far you want to take it, personally I think it's quite interesting and fun.
 I like trying out new things and with tea, not only are there always teas to try but you can seriously get into creating new blends.

 Anyway, here are some of the things that I have picked up about tea over the years.